Abhi0049k/Everyday-Needs/README.md

   npm install
 ```
 ##
-Before running the Backend server on your local system do setup the .env
+Before running the Backend server on your local system setup the .env
 ##

 Start the server